Focused on improving our global community through excellence in discovery, learning, creativity, and leadership.

 As a physician-scientist, Dr. Azziz has been focused on ensuring the education and training of established and emerging scientists, healthcare professionals, patients and their families, our elected and appointed representatives, and the greater public, concerning the impact and importance of women’s health, reproductive medicine, and Androgen Excess (AE) disorders, including Polycystic Ovary Syndrome (PCOS).
 He has lectured extensively worldwide on his team’s research findings, and holds and has held numerous teaching positions at various top universities.

 In the field of reproductive endocrinology he served as founding Program Director of the Reproductive Endocrinology & Infertility (REI) Fellowship Training at the University of Alabama at Birmingham (UAB), and Co-Director, REI Fellowship Training Program at UCLA.
 He was also the Program Director for the Ob/Gyn Residency at Cedars-Sinai Medical Center (CSMC).
-Additionally, he is the Founder and Senior Executive Director of the Androgen Excess & PCOS Society, Inc. (AE-PCOS Society), the only international organization dedicated to promoting the generation and dissemination of knowledge related to all aspects of AE disorders.
+Additionally, he is the Founder of the Androgen Excess & PCOS Society, Inc. (AE-PCOS Society), the only international organization dedicated to promoting the generation and dissemination of knowledge related to all aspects of AE disorders.

 He has served as a strong advocate for the study of AE disorders and PCOS, through his roles in the Androgen Excess & PCOS Society, Inc., in the establishment of the Androgen Excess Special Interest Group with the American Society for Reproductive Medicine, and by working with a number of patient advocacy groups including the Polycystic Ovarian Syndrome Association (PCOSA) and PCOS Challenge.
 For his efforts, he was awarded the PCOS Challenge Leadership and Advocacy Award in 2014.